 We fully support the transition to RFRs and believe in taking a proactive approach to support clients with the changeJoe Squires, Co-Head of G10 Rates EMEA & GM Sponsor of the IBOR Transition Programme, BNP Paribas

-BNP Paribas supports the market transition from LIBOR and is working with clients on new RFR transactions such as BMW’s largest corporate interest rate swap linked to the new risk free rate (RFR) to date.
+BNP Paribas supports the market transition from LIBOR and is working with clients on new RFR transactions such as BMW’s largest corporate interest rate swap linked to the new risk free rate (RFR) to date, as well as the Associated British Ports which executed the first ESG SONIA swap repack in May, showing the broader implications of benchmark reform across financial markets.

 BNP Paribas is also working closely with market participants, industry bodies and trade associations to ensure a smooth transition for clients and the industry.
 The steps include: